Joining Cornerstone really comes down to answering the following five questions in the affirmative, in word and deed.

 - Get baptized (if you haven’t been baptized as a believer already).
-Baptism is a public statement of faith in Christ, and unity with Him in his death, burial, and resurrection.
+Baptism is a public statement of faith in Christ, and unity with Him in his death, burial, and resurrection; it identifies you with Christ and His people.
 While baptism does not save, it is a necessary step of obedience in a believers’ life.